suffolklibraries/lgc/content/collections/events/dragon-story.md

     content:
       -
         type: text
-        text: "Share an exciting story and take part in  fun snail-themed activities.
-You will even meet a real Giant African Land Snail! \_"
+        text: "Share an exciting story & take part in some dragon themed activities.
+You will even get to meet a real bearded dragon!\_"
   -
-        type: hardBreak
-      -
-        type: text
-        text: "\_"
-      -
-        type: hardBreak
+    type: paragraph
+    content:
       -
         type: text
         text: 'Children must remain supervised by an adult throughout the session.
 Some activities may take place outside in our garden during the session.'